-The huge report tells in painful detail how Church officials regularly chose to protect accused priests, and the Church itself, instead of protecting children.
-This was perpetuated according to what the grand jury called a "playbook for concealing the truth."
+The report tells in painful detail how Church officials regularly chose to protect accused priests, and the Church itself, instead of protecting children.
+The pattern of abuse was perpetuated according to what the grand jury called a "playbook for concealing the truth."
 Accused priests were sent to church-run psychiatric centers and subjected to half-hearted investigations by their fellow clergy.
 If a priest was removed from his position, parishioners were not told why, and the priests were often transferred to a new parish where the congregation was unaware of the accusations against him.
 One person's response was probably typical of many church members: "You're angry, and you're heartbroken, and your faith is a bit shaken," he said.

-Now a new school year has begun, and some parents and church leaders apparently refuse to acknowledge the truth revealed in the report.
-This refusal does not strengthen their faith, it weakens it.
-A story I heard on the radio about Pittsburgh reported that, on the first day of the new year at one elementary school where there were documented instances of abuse, nothing was said about what had taken place, and no words were offered about how to be on the alert for it in the future.
-A Catholic high school parent who was also interviewed said that this had not shaken the faith of her two children, because she had told them that priests are just people, and what happened was not the fault of the church.
+Now a new school year has begun, and some parents and church leaders are still avoiding the truth revealed in the report.
+This refusal does not strengthen faith, it weakens it.
+On the first day of the new year at one elementary school in Pittsburgh where there were documented instances of abuse, nothing was said and no words were parent who was also interviewed said that the report had not shaken the faith of her two children, because she had told them that priests are just people, and what happened was not the fault of the church.
 But these priests did not behave as we would expect "just people" would, and perpetuation of the abuse was the fault of the church.